MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 - `<functionAppName>` is the name of your Azure Function
 - `<functionAppRegion>` is the name of the Azure region where your Function is deployed
-- `<functionResourceGroup>` is the name of the Azure resource group you are using
+- `<functionResourceGroup>` is the name of the Azure resource group you're using

 Change those properties directly near the top of the *pom.xml* file, as shown in the following example: